What’s with the title? I see recipes everywhere!

 Do you have a book I can buy?

 I’ve chosen not to do a book because it would take time away from creating recipes to share with you here for free.
 That said, developing a recipes has a lot of real costs such as the ingredients for multiple rounds of testing, hosting this website, and of course a day or two of my time.
-Your tips are what keep this site going and are very much appreciated.

 I’m happy to try out your new product, however I provide no guarantees that I’ll ever write about it.
 Here’s a couple things you should know before you send me anything: